jc141x/jc141-bash/setup/opensuse.md

 NVIDIA drivers (guide incomplete for now) sudo zypper install libglvnd-32bit libglvnd
 ```
-- NVIDIA: Add `nvidia-drm.modeset=1` as a kernel parameter for the best results.

 #### various libraries required by some games
 ```sh